ElmarGeerlings/CS50x/README.md

 a webpage that lets users answer trivia questions.

 ## Volume
-A program that modifies the volume of an audio file
+A program that modifies the volume of an audio file.

 ## World-cup
-A program that simulates a sports tournament
+A program that simulates a sports tournament.

 ## Fiftyville, Movies and Songs
-Here I practiced using SQL queries by solving various assignments
+Here I practiced using SQL queries by solving various assignments.